alex4ip/webmagic/user-manual-en.md

 * Public void process (Page page)

-By ** Page ** object operation, and reptiles logic.
+By ** Page ** object operation, and crawlers logic.
 Page objects include two of the most important methods: addTargetRequests() can add a URL to be crawled queue, put() can save the results for subsequent processing.
 Page data can be obtained through Page.getHtml() and Page.getUrl().

 * Public Site getSite()